OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 + Developer tools (eg. Github, AWS)
 + Social media networks (eg. Facebook, Twitter)

 Folks should brainstorm other services that they want to prioritize and start setitng them up.
-[Twofactorauth.org](https://twofactorauth.org/) is a useful roundup of services that do provide 2FA, while [TurnOn2FA.com](https://www.turnon2fa.com/tutorials/) has great walk throughs for many of those services.
+[Twofactorauth.org](https://twofactorauth.org/) is a useful roundup of services that do provide 2FA, while [TurnOn2FA.com](https://www.turnon2fa.com/tutorials/) has great instructions for many of those services.

-DO: Demo adding 2FA to a Google or Github account.
+**DO:** Demo adding 2FA to a Google or Github account, by setting it up, walking through the process of printing recovery codes, and then using it.
 Flag for everyone that setting up 2FA can mean they'll be permanently, irrevocably locked out of their account if they lose access to their 2FA vehicle so everyone should absolutely store backup codes somewhere safe.

 There are a few easy, widely supported approaches for adding 2FA to your accounts: